emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Cinezo
+### Score: 11/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site has episode auto-next across all servers. ✔️
+1. Sites UI is fine but has room for improvement. 🟡
+1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Site has decent sorting + similar movies on each page, but could use a bit more in terms of content discovery.  🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## KaitoVault
 ### Score: 11/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️